DecisiveAI/mdai-docs/src/install/testing.md

 kubectl delete cronjob job-name
 ```
 <div class="warning">
-  <em>It is critical that you delete the cronjob once testing is complete, otherwise engine costs will continue to increase as the engine continues to processes all incoming telemetry data.</em>
+  <em>It is critical that you delete the cronjob once testing is complete, otherwise nucleus costs will continue to increase as the nucleus continues to processes all incoming telemetry data.</em>
 </div>

 ### Option 2 - Use real data